justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 ## Solution
 ### Idea
-With the prior research it was clear that we have to do basically two things:
+With the prior research it was clear that we have to do two things:
 - attack the wappalyzer with [ReDos](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS) attack
 - trigger XSS on the *check* endpoint and send it to the admin